opencog/link-grammar/README.md

 If you get errors, make sure you have installed the above-listed development packages, and that your system installation is up to date.
+Especially, missing `autoconf` or `autoconf-archive` may cause strange and misleading errors.

 For more info about how to proceed, continue at the section [CREATING the system](#creating-the-system) and the relevant sections after it.